 The College will continue to strive to be a leading college in sustainability on the AOC Roadmap.
 The College has made excellent progress so far having been a pilot organisation for the development of a Carbon Literacy Qualification accredited by Manchester Metropolitan University.
 We have been officially accredited as a Carbon Literate Organisation and gained a Bronze Carbon Literacy Award in July 2022.

 RESOURCES

-Tangible resources include the main College site and £1,166,000 (2021: £774,000) held in current assets.
-Cash resources have further improved from 2020/21 and the financial plan for 2022/23 projects further increases.
+Tangible resources include the main College site and £2,138,000 (2022: £1,166,000) held in current assets.

 Financial